AvolitesLtd/TitanManual/docs/cues/creating-a-cue.md

 ## Quick Build Cues

-Setting <Keys.SoftKey>Record Mode</Keys.SoftKey> to **Quick Build** allows you to build a cue from existing playbacks or palettes (you can also use the [Include function](editing-cues.md#using-parts-of-existing-cues-the-include-function) to do this).
+Setting <Keys.SoftKey>Record Mode</Keys.SoftKey> to **Quick Build** allows you to build a cue, chase or cue list from existing playbacks or palettes (you can also use the [Include function](editing-cues.md#using-parts-of-existing-cues-the-include-function) to do this).

-After setting the record mode to Quick Build, the console will wait for you to select playbacks or palettes.
+1. Press Record.
+2. Press <Keys.SoftKey>Record Mode</Keys.SoftKey> and set the mode to Quick Build.
+3. Select whether you want to create a Memory, Chase, Cue List or Timeline using the softkey options.
+4. Press the **Select** button of an empty playback where you want to store the item.
+5. Fire the playbacks or select palettes that you want to be part of the cue.
+6. If saving a Cue/Memory, press <Keys.SoftKey>OK</Keys.SoftKey> once you have selected all the playbacks or palettes required to store the cue.
+If recording a chase or cue list press <Keys.SoftKey>Append</Keys.SoftKey> once you have set up the state for each step/cue then repeat from 5, press <Keys.HardKey>Exit</Keys.HardKey> at the end.

-To insert specific fixtures from a palette or playback, select the fixtures first and then select the palette or playback.
+- To insert specific fixtures from a palette or playback, select the fixtures first and then select the palette or playback.

-Press <Keys.SoftKey>OK</Keys.SoftKey> once you have selected all the playbacks or palettes required.
+- Quick Build mode is automatically reset back to Record By Fixture once you have finished the recording.

 ## Using Shapes/Effects in Cues